 I was drowning.

 In his book, “Stuck!
 Navigating Life and Leadership Transitions,” Terry Walling shares that even though transitions are often triggered by life changes, they can be any “defined period of time where one phase of an individual’s development ends, and another phase needs to begin.”

-It wasn’t long after getting married, moving cross-country and beginning another new job that the relational conflict began — mostly with my husband.
-My tendency to try to control my relationships and keep everything in life operating perfectly was on steroids.
+It wasn’t long after I got married, moved cross-country and began another new job that the relational conflict began — mostly with my husband.
+My tendency to try and control my relationships and keep everything operating perfectly was on steroids.

 My pain led me to begin exploring what I believed and why.
 I needed to go backward before I could move forward.

 Over the course of several months, I uncovered some of my greatest areas of wounding and my most twisted belief systems.
 I desperately wanted to be free.

 After almost 17 months of uncovering wound upon wound, I was angry and bitter.
-Any time I sought God, I did so brokenly.

 That rainy run was a surrender moment for me.

-“Months, maybe years, of journey are galvanized into a future direction,”
+“Months, maybe years, of journey are galvanized into a future direction,” Walling says.

-©1994-2019 Cru.
+©1994-2022 Cru.
 All Rights Reserved.